How to check for leaks

 Wait for 30 minutes to one hour and check your meter again.

-If the second reading is the same as the first, you don’t have a leak.
-If the second reading is higher, you may have a leak and you will need to locate it to work out who is responsible for fixing it.
+If the second reading is the same as the first, you most likely don’t have a leak.

-If you don’t have a meter
+Checking for leaks if you don’t have a water meter

 Step 1